 That was the Buckley we really liked, taking on Vidal.

-Yeah, well, the the party has been in this family feud mode uh for well since about 2007 when they tried to push the Bush amnesty down everyone's throats.
+Yeah, well, the party has been in this family feud mode for, well, since about 2007, when they tried to push the Bush amnesty down everyone's throats, they tried to put Harriet Myers, the ultimate act of cronyism, on the Supreme Court.

-And that was talk radio that basically stopped both things.
+And that was talk radio.

-So I think the the Reagan Revolution brought everyone together because Reagan came in, Sean, at a time when we had to defeat the Soviet Union, when Jimmy Carter had taken our country uh down a ravine.
+So I think the Reagan Revolution brought everyone together because Reagan came in, Sean, at a time when we had to defeat the Soviet Union, when Jimmy Carter had taken our country down a ravine.

-And Reagan came along after almost winning the nomination 76, and with a conservative populist zeal, he revolutionized politics in the country.
+And with a conservative populist zeal, he revolutionized politics in the country.

 You and I wouldn't be doing what we're doing without Reagan.

-He's without Reagan, there would have been no Fox News.
+Without Reagan, there would have been no Fox News.

 Here's my question, though.